Rafik Boujedra

-Rafik Boujedra (born 27 July 1993) is a professional footballer who plays as a attacking midfielder for Valence.
+Rafik Boujedra (born 27 July 1993) is a professional footballer who plays as an attacking midfielder for Valence.
 Born in France, he is a former Tunisia youth international.

+Early life

+Boujedra was born in Tournon-sur-Rhône, France, to a Tunisian mother.
+He acquired French nationality on 21 December 2001, through the collective effect of his mother's naturalization.

 Club career

 After making his debut in the French lower divisions with his hometown club Valence, Boujedra joined Gazélec Ajaccio in 2013, while the club was in the third division.
 He made his full professional debut a year later, setting-up the second goal in a 2–0 Ligue 2 victory over Valenciennes.

 International career

 Boujedra was called up to the Tunisia U23 national team for a friendly against Qatar in 2013.